jtenner/canvas-as/readme.md

 ## Glue Code Setup

 The setup uses glue code provided by the `AssemblyScript` loader.
-Currently the only way to instantiate a `canvas-as` module is to use the constructor
+Currently the only way to instantiate a `canvas-as` module is to use the constructor, and a fetch call.

 ```ts
 // import the canvas interop